meister03/discord-cross-hosting/README.md

 * The ClusterManager connects to the Bridge and requests the Sharddata and it also proceeds the requests from the Bridge.
 * The ClusterManager spawns Processes (aka Shard in Djs)(aka Cluster here), which contains Internal Shards
 * For having 1 InternalShard per Process, the `shardsPerCluster` has to be `1` on the Bridge Options.
-* The ClusterFile can be started at anytime with `node Cluster.js` and it will recieve the appropriated Shardlist and finally spawn them
+* The ClusterFile can be started at anytime with `node Cluster.js` and it will receive the appropriated Shardlist and finally spawn them
 * **This File will be hosted on your wished Machines with the bot.js file and your code**

 Cluster | Cluster.js